Why You Shouldn’t Use Eggshells for Tomato Plants (and What to Do Instead)

 You can also collect them in a kitchen compost bin without washing them off.
 As long as you provide the proper nitrogen-to-carbon ratio in your compost, the membranes and remnants of egg white should not be an issue.

-2. Bake Them in an Oven (Optional)
+Bake Them in an Oven

 Some sources suggest baking the shells to make them easier to crush.
 On an industrial scale, eggshell lime is put in an oven to make them more brittle.
-Then, the residues are crushed and pass through 2 mm sieves.
+Then, the residues are crushed and pass through sieves.

 This is a lot of work for a home gardener, but remember that the smaller you crush your eggshells, the better.
 If you have time to dehydrate in the oven, go for it!

-3. Crush the Shells Into a Fine Powder
+Crush the Shells Into a Fine Powder

 Crushing the shells makes it easier for microorganisms to break them down.
 This explains why giant watermelons or big tree limbs take forever to decompose, while grass clippings seem to compost in mere days!

 Some studies suggest that hand-crushing eggshells is insufficient to ensure adequate soil incorporation.
 Instead, blend them in a food processor or blender to make a fine powder.
 If they haven’t fully dried, they may clump together rather than form a powder.
-This material can still feed the soil microbes but may be more difficult to spread.
+This material can still feed the soil microbes, but it may be more difficult to spread.

 A helpful hint here: when you blend your eggshells, do not immediately open the blender or food processor afterward.
 Blend them to a fine powder, then let them sit for 10-15 minutes before opening the blender.
 This allows the airborne particulate in the blender to fall back down rather than come out in a cloud of fine dust in your kitchen!

-4. Add to Compost or Add Directly to Soil
+Add to Your Compost or Worm Bin

 Adding your eggshells to a compost bin is the best way to make the calcium readily available.
 Some gardeners put the crushed powder into the planting hole with their tomatoes, but the efficacy of this method depends on how many microbes are present in your soil.